SAP SE – Annual report – 31 December 2025

 - The acquisition-related amortization expense that we eliminate in deriving our profit (non-IFRS) numbers is a recurring expense that will impact our financial performance in future years.

 - The remaining acquisition-related charges that we eliminate in deriving our profit (non-IFRS) numbers are likely to recur if SAP enters into business combinations in the future.
-Similarly, the expenses that we eliminate in deriving our profit (non-IFRS) numbers are likely to recur if SAP performs restructurings in the future.
+Similarly, the restructuring expenses that we eliminate in deriving our profit (non-IFRS) numbers are likely to recur if SAP restructures its operations in the future.

 - The expense adjustment for acquisition-related charges does not arise from a common conceptual basis.
 This is because the expense adjustment aims to improve comparability between post-acquisition periods and pre-acquisition periods.
 This should particularly be considered when evaluating our operating profit (non-IFRS) and operating margin (non-IFRS) numbers, as these combine our revenue and expenses (non-IFRS) despite the absence of a common conceptual basis.

-- Our restructuring charges and the realized net gains from equity securities resulted in significant cash outflows in the past and could do so in the future.
+- Our restructuring charges resulted in significant cash outflows in the past and could do so in the future.

-- Expenses ascribed to regulatory compliance matters may include penalties and legal costs, all of which would impact the operating cash flows of the business.
+- Expenses ascribed to regulatory compliance matters may include penalties and legal costs, and expenses ascribed to the Teradata Litigation may include legal costs, expenses from settlements, and damages awarded in court, all of which would impact the operating cash flows of the business.

 - The gains and losses from equity securities, net, that we eliminate in deriving our financial income, net (non-IFRS) numbers are recurring effects that have impacted our financial performance in the past and will do so in the future.
 Similarly, the acquisition-related effects related to the sale of intangibles arising from business combinations that we eliminate in deriving our non-operating income, net (non-IFRS) have impacted our financial performance in the past and could do so in the future.